 Goals aren’t set in stone.
 As much as we’d like to plan them a year in advance (and successfully follow through), life has a knack for disrupting even the best-laid plans.
 Setting goals on a quarterly cadence offers teams the right balance between accountability and flexibility.

-Still, that isn’t to say you should set or adjust goals as frequently as possible.
-More often isn’t necessarily merrier when it comes to goal setting — for most companies, monthly goals might distract from the actual work being done.
+“Quarterly goals allow for the ability to set clarity in shorter-term measures or outcomes while giving businesses flexibility so as things shift, they can recalibrate,” said Raskin.
+Still, that isn’t to say you should set or adjust goals too frequently.
+When it comes to goal setting, more often isn’t necessarily better — for most companies, monthly goals might distract from the actual work being done.

 2. It fast-tracks recognition.

 Praise and recognition are essential elements of engaged company cultures.
-Over 80% of employees consider praise an important part of their happiness at work, and nearly two-thirds say adequate recognition would dissuade them from taking a job elsewhere.
+According to a 2019 survey, 82% of employees say recognition is an important part of their happiness at work, and nearly two-thirds say adequate recognition would dissuade them from taking a job elsewhere.

-Meeting and exceeding goals is one of the clearest triggers for recognition.
+Meeting and exceeding goals is one of the clearest catalysts for recognition.
 But setting goals six or even twelve months in advance pushes these opportunities out, giving managers and peers fewer opportunities to acknowledge a job well done.
-HR leaders recommended a shorter-term approach.

 3. It makes for better managers.

-While goals give employees the chance to reflect on performance, they can give managers the context they need to coach and develop their teams.
-But when goals are set long-term and feel out of sight, ongoing development conversations may get neglected or lack specificity.
+While quarterly goals give employees the chance to reflect on performance, they can give managers the context they need to coach and develop their teams.
+Long-term goals, on the other hand, can feel out of sight, often causing ongoing development conversations to be neglected or lack specificity.

-“Quarterly goals are so popular among managers because it gives them a clearer view of employee progress,” said Jake Smith, Managing Director at Absolute Reg.
+“Quarterly goals are so popular among managers because it gives them a clearer view of employee progress,” said Jake Smith, managing director at Absolute Reg, a personalized license plate company.
 The quarterly cadence also allows managers to check in at least once a month on goal progress during one-on-ones, allowing employees to course-correct if needed.